 In the last ten years we've seen a sharp, though steadying, decline in solar costs, driven largely by photovoltaic (PV) module efficiencies (now 19.5%, up from 19.2% in 2019) and lower hardware and inverter costs.
 Since 2010, there has been a 64%, 69%, and 82% reduction in the cost of residential, commercial-rooftop, and utility-scale PV systems, respectively.

 Aside from decreasing costs for products, hardware, and from the need for service or maintenance, incentives and credit programs make solar more affordable for homeowners and businesses.

 Incentives on residential solar energy make a world of difference and are the main reason why solar energy has become so accessible to many.
 Yes, switching to solar energy is a major decision when it comes to finance, but right now you can take advantage of numerous incentive programs offered by the federal and/or state governments that reduce the cost of going solar significantly.

 Currently, you can take advantage of tax benefits, solar rebate programs or performance-based incentives for your solar system.
 The recently revamped 30% Federal Solar Tax Credit, available to homeowners and business owners, is a major incentive.

-The 30% solar tax credit covers installation of solar complimentary technology, including battery storage and EV charging infrastructure.
+The 30% solar tax credit covers installation of solar complimentary technology, including battery storage and EV charging infrastructure (depending on eligibility).